 - The Limit Breaks in Final Fantasy VIII are like this.
-Squall's Limit Breaks are learned by upgrading his weapon, with the final upgrade teaching him all 4 finishers.
+Squall's Limit Breaks are learned by upgrading his weapon, with the final upgrade teaching him all four finishers.
 Zell reads magazines to learn some of the stronger attacks and finishing moves.
 Quistis uses certain items to learn skills.
 Rinoa takes her dog for a walk, and learns a new skill during the plot.
-Irvine can use different bullets based on what's in inventory.
+Irvine can use different bullets based on what's in the party's inventory.
 Selphie (technically) has all of her best Limit Break Magic available from the word go, but once you use the special ones once they show up more frequently in future.

 - The Overdrives in Final Fantasy X have this feel, due to the diverse nature of the party.
 Tidus and Lulu gain new Overdrives by using previous ones repeatedly and levelling up, respectively.
 Yuna only has one skill that she starts with, but gets new Aeons to summon with it during the plot.
 Rikku's overdrives are based on the party's inventory.
 Auron levels up by collecting movie spheres, Kimahri learns Overdrives from enemies, and Wakka gets additional Reels as prizes from winning Blitzball tournaments.
-One of the most Egregious example of Guide Dang It would be Valefor's Energy Ray attack.
+One of the most ridiculous examples of Guide Dang It! would be Valefor's Energy Ray attack.
 How do you obtain it?
 By talking to a friggin' dog in the very first village.

 - In Final Fantasy XIII, most skills (including basic Attack) are represented by nodes on the Crystarium.
 The exception is the characters' Eidolons, which are obtained during the storyline and stored in the inventory.

 - Ramza's skillset gets larger over the course of Final Fantasy Tactics.
-There's also the Ultima spell (learnable only by Ramza and Alma, and only during two storyline fights) and the Zodiac summon (learnable only by summoners, during one optional fight), which are taught by being hit with (and surviving) the skill in combat, as opposed to most skill which are purchased with JP.
+There's also the Ultima spell (learnable only by Ramza and Alma, and only during two storyline fights) and the Zodiac summon (learnable only by summoners, during one optional fight), which are taught by being hit with (and surviving) the skill in combat, as opposed to most skills which are purchased with JP.

-- Most other high-end spells that you can normally learn by spending JP can also be learned the same way, but due to the difficulty in actually finding enemies able to cast them and the need to use the same class that naturally learns the said spell, few people find about it on their own.
-That, plus since the chance to learn the spell this way is the same as getting it from the crystal the enemy might turn into after dying and doing it that way doesn't require you to be the same class as the enemy, it's much more convinient to just kill them and attempt to get the skill from their crystal: the only real advantage of learning the spell by getting hit by it is the ability to possibly teach it to multiple characters, but chances are you won't have multiple mages of the right class available when you manage to find an enemy that can cast a spell that none of them have learned yet.
+- Most other high-end spells that you can normally learn by spending JP can also be learned the same way, but due to the difficulty in actually finding enemies able to cast them and the need to use the same class that naturally learns said spell, few people find about it on their own.
+That, plus since the chance to learn the spell this way is the same as getting it from the crystal the enemy might turn into after dying and doing it that way doesn't require you to be the same class as the enemy, it's much more convenient to just kill them and attempt to get the skill from their crystal; the only real advantage of learning the spell by getting hit by it is the ability to possibly teach it to multiple characters, but chances are you won't have multiple mages of the right class available when you manage to find an enemy that can cast a spell that none of them have learned yet.